-- Software for which demand spikes significantly—for example, tax or billing software used once a month.
+- Software for which demand spikes significantly—for example, tax or billing software used after a month.

-SaaS was introduced to the business world by the Salesforce Customer Relationship Management (CRM) product.
-As one of the earliest entrants, CRM remains the most popular SaaS application area, but email, financial management, customer service, and expense management have also become popular SaaS applications.
+The Salesforce Customer Relationship Management (CRM) product was the first SaaS product made available to the business world.
+As one of the earliest entrants, CRM remains the most popular SaaS app area, but email, financial management, customer service, and expense management have also become popular SaaS applications.

 When not to use SaaS

-Although SaaS is a valuable tool, it is not the best option for software delivery in certain situations.
-Following are examples where SaaS might not be appropriate:
+Although SaaS is a valuable tool, it’s not the best option for software delivery in certain situations.
+The following are examples where SaaS might not be appropriate:

-- Applications in which extremely fast processing of real-time data is required
+- Applications in which that need fast processing of real-time data.

 Platform as a service

 Platform as a service (PaaS) brings the benefits to the software development world that SaaS brought for applications.
-PaaS can be defined as a computing platform that enables the quick and easy creation of web applications without the necessity of buying and maintaining the software and infrastructure underneath it.
+PaaS is defined as a computing platform that enables the quick and easy creation of web applications without the necessity of buying and maintaining the software and infrastructure underneath it.